 Hot Fuzz (2007, UK)

-The Sleepy Town of Sandford, Britain's "Village of the Year," Was Controlled by the Sinister Neighborhood Watch Alliance (NWA), Headed by Supermarket Owner Simon Skinner and Police Inspector Frank Butterman, Who Had Conspired (As Hooded Slashers) to Murder "Problem" Individuals Who Were Planning to Change the Town - Develop It With a Large Shopping Center and Bypass Road
+The Sleepy Town of Sandford in the UK, Britain's "Village of the Year," Was Controlled by the Sinister Neighborhood Watch Alliance (NWA), Headed by Supermarket Owner Simon Skinner and Police Inspector Frank Butterman.
+The Two Had Conspired (As Hooded Slashers) to Murder "Problem" Individuals Who Were Planning to Change the Town - To Develop It With a Large Shopping Center and Bypass Road

 An R-rated, contemporary action police comedy from co-writer/director Edgar Wright, the over-the-top Hollywood-style cop film paired a London officer with a young oafish constable in a sleepy English village.
-The fish-out-of-water tale deliberately parodied many of the conventions of cop films, such as Dirty Harry, Bullitt, Lethal Weapon, Bad Boys II, Point Break and others, and its tagline stressed the point: "They're bad boys.
-They're die hards.
-They're lethal weapons.
-They are..."
+The fish-out-of-water tale deliberately parodied many of the conventions of cop films, such as Dirty Harry, Bullitt, Lethal Weapon, Die Hard, Bad Boys II, Point Break and others, and its tagline stressed the point:

 In the sleepy town on his first night, the professional policeman arrested a number of underaged boys for drinking at the local pub.
 He also arrested a drunk driver - a sluggish, dim-witted and chubby Danny Butterman (Nick Frost).
-After he had taken the inebriated individuals to the station for arrest, the next morning at police headquarters, he was surprised to meet Constable Danny and his father - the kindly, but scheming and widowed Inspector Frank Butterman (Jim Broadbent), who urged him to overlook indiscretions in the town for "the greater good."
+After he had taken the inebriated individuals to the station for arrest, the next morning at police headquarters, he was surprised to learn that Danny Butterman would soon be his law-enforcement partner.
+Danny's father was the kindly, but scheming and widowed Police Inspector Frank Butterman (Jim Broadbent), who urged Angel to overlook indiscretions in the town for "the greater good."

 Determined to launch an all-out assault upon the town's leaders, Angel returned to face a serious gun-battle skirmish with its armed citizens (with Danny's support) in the streets, and then inside the supermarket, after which: